 Within the College, only those staff members, individually or collectively, acting in the student's educational interest are allowed access to student's educational records.
 These staff members include administrators, the registrar, financial aid counselors, and academic personnel - all held within a need-to-know limitation.
 At the College's discretion, directory information may be provided in accordance with the provisions of the Family Educational Rights and Privacy Act and the Solomon Amendment.

-Directory information may include: the full name of student, campus address and telephone number, home address and telephone number, college email address, major field of study, degrees and awards received, dates of attendance, enrollment status, name of institution last attended, participation in official sports and activities, height and weight of athletic team members, photographs, state of resident and date and place of birth.
-A student may restrict the release of directory information by filing a signed and date request with the registrar.
-Consequences of restricting a student's directory information may include: denial of access to current or potential employers, other educational institutions, credit card companies, scholarship committees, insurance companies (health, auto, life, etc.) and other similar third-parties.
+The Technical College System of Georgia and its technical colleges may only release the following student information:

+- Full name of student

+- Major and field(s) of study

+- Enrollment Status (full time, part-time, etc.)

+- Degrees and awards and date received

+- Dates of attendance

+- Participation in official sports and activities

+- Height and weight of athletic team members